 If you don’t fancy any more temples take the BTS Skytrain to Siam to explore the number of shopping centres around.
 Including Terminal 21, Siam Paragon and Central World, each offering a wide range of shopping opportunities, food courts and occasional market stalls.

 If you are looking for something a little different to do but need to eat at the same time, I would highly recommend going on a tour with A Chef’s Tour.
-A Chef’s Tour is pretty much as it states, take the Bangkok Backstreet Food Tour with Chef Nutth.
+A Chef’s Tour is pretty much as it states, takes the Bangkok Backstreet Food Tour with Chef Nutth.
 It is a tour around the backstreets of Chinatown showing and tasting your way through the best places to eat.

 The tour takes you to the best places to eat in Bangkok, Chef Nutth was great as he stops at historical sights and answers any questions you have.
 I wouldn’t like to leave my 2 days in Bangkok without going on this tour, as it was the highlight of my last trip.